 When reading up on how to protect against lightning strikes on a boat (e.g., Palstek, Blitzschutz auf Yachten by Michael Herrmann, VDE Merkblatt Blitzschutz auf Yachten), one generally finds that a lot of attention is paid to reducing the probability of a direct hit.
 And if hit, how to make sure the lightning strike has a perfect path to ground, avoiding human injuries and reducing damage to the vessel’s structure.
 Far less attention, though, is paid to protecting the electronic equipment on board, sometimes arguing this is only 3rd prio.
 However, at least in our experience, it is not very likely to have a direct lightning hit, but rather much more likely is a strike close by, perhaps within a perimeter of 50 metres.
 In 4 years we have had 5 such events.
 All equipment that was not powered on survived, but for the rest, every time we had some casualties.

 When the lightning is very close, but not a direct hit, electronic equipment can be damaged by the large voltages induced on the electrical cables.
 The longer the cable, the more voltage gets induced.
 This means that two types of cabling are particularly affected, as they tend to be long: The 12V / 24V + and – cables to supply all devices with power, and the NMEA 2000 bus connecting all the devices.
-For the supply lines, some surge protectors exist, e.g., as offered by Dehn (German, English), and also discussed elsewhere (German), but only too often one finds that these protectors do not have high enough Ampere ratings.
+For the supply lines, some surge protectors exist, e.g., as offered by Dehn (German, English), and also discussed elsewhere (German), but only very few of these protectors work for DC and if so, they are specified for higher voltages.
 As to protecting the NMEA 2000 bus, virtually nothing is offered.

 In part, this may be due to my having somewhat reduced the negative impacts on the 12V / 24V cabling.
 There, given that I was far away from Europe at the time, I had not installed these professional surge protectors as offered by Dehn, but instead, I had opted for an easier and less invasive approach: Wherever I could access a 12V / 24V cable, (preferably + and – together), I added ferrite clips around them.
 Lots of them!
 These are not as efficient as proper surge protectors, granted, far from it, but they do damp sudden voltage changes and thereby give the protection circuitry in the devices more time to react.